 If the student requires either accommodations or modified expectations, or both, the relevant information, as described in the following paragraphs, must be recorded in his or her Individual Education Plan (IEP).
-More detailed information about planning programs for students with special education needs, including students who require alternative programs, can be found in The Individual Education Plan (IEP): A Resource Guide, 2004 (referred to hereafter as the IEP Resource Guide, 2004).
-For a detailed discussion of the ministry's requirements for IEPs, see Individual Education Plans: Standards for Development, Program Planning, and Implementation, 2000 (referred to hereafter as IEP Standards, 2000).
-(Both documents are available at www.edu.gov.on.ca.)
+More detailed information about planning programs for students with special education needs, including students who require alternative programs, can be found in The

+Individual Education Plan (IEP): A Resource Guide, 2004.
+For a detailed discussion of the ministry's requirements for IEPs, see Individual Education Plans: Standards for Development, Program Planning, and Implementation, 2000.